TrumanGIT/True-North/README.md

 Notes: Destory the dark brotherhood quest itself has also been greatly expanded

 Link: [Penitus Occulatus] https://www.nexusmods.com/skyrimspecialedition/mods/21061 [Destroy The Dark Brotherhood] https://www.nexusmods.com/skyrimspecialedition/mods/118229

-🌙 Sleepwalking Into A Nightmare

-Summary: A new Daedric quest where you track down a missing woman and explore her haunting nightmares to free her from fear.

-How to Start: Speak with Ralforn in green-tip cabin, a new location north-east of Ivarstead, who will ask you for help to find his wife, Gretska.
-Link: https://www.nexusmods.com/skyrimspecialedition/mods/141047

 🌊 Sirenroot